awsdocs/aws-transfer-user-guide/doc_source/what-is-aws-transfer-family.md

 # What is AWS Transfer Family?<a name="what-is-aws-transfer-family"></a>

 AWS Transfer Family is a secure transfer service that enables you to transfer files into and out of AWS storage services\.
+Transfer Family is part of the AWS Cloud platform: see [Getting Started with AWS](https://aws.amazon.com/getting-started/) to learn more and to start building cloud applications with Amazon Web Services\.

 AWS Transfer Family supports transferring data from or to the following AWS storage services\.
 + Amazon Simple Storage Service \(Amazon S3\) storage\.
 For information about Amazon S3, see [Getting started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)\.